Controlling Pain and Symptoms

-Hospice of Northwest Ohio’s number one goal is to control pain and other symptoms so that patients can stay alert and enjoy life to the fullest extent possible.
-Physicians, nurses and a clinical pharmacist combine their efforts to aggressively treat the discomfort each patient experiences, including:
+Hospice of Northwest Ohio’s number one goal is to control pain and other symptoms so patients can stay alert and enjoy life to the fullest extent possible.
+Physicians and nurses combine their efforts to aggressively treat the discomfort each patient experiences, including:

 - Many other symptoms.

 Because our primary focus is palliative (comfort) care, our knowledge and expertise is unmatched in this area.
-Our goal is to get pain or other symptoms under control within 24 to 48 hours after a patient enters our program, whether they’re at home or in one of our Hospice Centers.
+Our goal is to get pain or other symptoms under control within 24 to 48 hours after a patient is admitted to our program, whether at home, in a nursing home or in one of our hospice centers.

 Pain is very individual, and varies with the type and extent of disease.
 Patients may be suffering from: